Modeling temporal hypergraphs: RHEM for temporal hypergraphs

 \paragraph*{Triadic closure.} Triadic closure is the effect that two nodes $i_1$ and $i_2$ both had a prior contact with a common third node $i_3$, possibly in different past events, and then $i_1$ and $i_2$ meet in a future event.
 Triadic closure is a different effect than the repetition of filled triads.
 Indeed, even if all (hyper)edges have size two, there may still be triadic closure, but there cannot be any filled triads.
-We can test with RHEM whether a temporal hypergraph provides evidence for triadic closure, on top of what is explained by preferential attachment of individual nodes, dyads, or triads.
-For such tests we include a temporal hyperedge statistic $closure(I,E_{<t})$, defined by the sum:
+We can test with RHEM whether a temporal hypergraph provides evidence for triadic closure, on top of what is explained by preferential attachment of individual nodes, dyads, triads, or any other size of higher-order subsets.
+For such tests we include a temporal hyperedge statistic defined by:

-where we abbreviate $deg(I',E_{<t})$ by $deg(I')$ For each dyad $\{i_1,i_2\}$ in $I$ we look for ``third nodes'' $i_3$ (not necessarily in $I$) and then we weight the two-path $i_1$--$i_3$--$i_2$ by the minimum prior degree of $\{i_1,i_3\}$ and $\{i_2,i_3\}$.
+For each dyad $\{i_1,i_2\}$ in $I$ we look for ``third nodes'' $i_3$ (not necessarily in $I$) and then we weight the two-path $i_1$--$i_3$--$i_2$ by the minimum prior degree of $\{i_1,i_3\}$ and $\{i_2,i_3\}$.
 We then add up these weights over all dyads included in $I$ and all third nodes.
-Models in the second row of Table~\ref{tab:models_subrep} (also see Models~7 and~9 in Table~\ref{tab:models_main}) reveal that closure events are overrepresented and that this finding is robust if we control for repetition of individual nodes, dyads, and triads.
+Closure is illustrated in the stylized example shown in Fig.~\ref{fig:illustration}.

+Models in Table~\ref{tab:models_other} reveal that closure events are overrepresented in the \emph{Les Mis\'erables} data.
+We can also find specific chapters that are particularly well explained by triadic closure.
+Among the strongest is Chapter~4.15.2 in which \emph{Jean Valjean} (JV) and \emph{Gavroche} (GA) meet for the first time.
+Before that, both had prior encounters with various other common third actors, albeit in different chapters.
+The strongest ``bundle'' of prior two-paths connecting JV and GA is via \emph{Th\'enardier/Jondrette} (TH/JD) and the gang of criminals (including MO, BB, BJ, GU) he collaborates with to extort money from JV in Chapter~3.8.20. \textit{Gavroche}, on the other hand, assists in helping his (at the end unthankful) father TH to escape from prison in Chapter~4.6.3, together with MO, BB, BJ, GU, creating several two-paths between GA and JV before their encounter in Chapter~4.15.2.

 \paragraph*{Assortativity of various order.} Degree assortativity is the pattern that nodes tend to connect with other nodes having a similar degree.
-As it is the case for preferential attachment (implemented in RHEM via subset repetition), assortativity in temporal hypergraphs can by defined for subsets of any size, not just for individual nodes.
+As it is the case for preferential attachment (implemented in RHEM via subset repetition), assortativity in temporal hypergraphs can be defined for subsets of any size, not just for individual nodes.
 We define a temporal hyperedge statistic \emph{assortativity of order $k$}, for varying $k\geq 1$, by